Disney World Crowd Calendar

 What will the weather be like during my Walt Disney World® Resort vacation?

-Although we cannot tell you exactly what weather to expect during your vacation, here are the average high/low temperatures, followed by the average rainfall in inches for the Orlando, Florida area during the three-month periods indicated.
+Although I cannot tell you exactly what weather to expect during your vacation, here are the average high/low temperatures, followed by the average rainfall in inches for the Orlando, Florida area during the three-month periods indicated.
 All Guests are encouraged to review upcoming forecasts for the Orlando area prior to departure.

 - January – March 74/51ºF 2.1 in.